seanavery/jetson-nano-box/README.md

 POM_5V_GPU 2204/2170 POM_5V_CPU 708/845
 ```

 Now it is time to install a proper power supply and fan.
-The power supply provides `4A * 5V = 20W` of power.
-In order to use barrell jack instead of microusb, use the jumper pin provided in the devleopment to cover `J48 Power Jack/USB Power Select Jumper`.
-Plug power supply into barrell and the nano should boot up.
+The power supply provides `4A * 5V = 20W` of power, 10W more than you were getting with the micro usb setup.
+In order to use barrell jack instead of microusb, place the jumper pin provided in the devleopment to cover `J48 Power Jack/USB Power Select Jumper`.
+Plug power supply into barrell and the nano should now boot up.

 ![power](power.png)